OpenTechSchool/python-data-intro/core/recap.md

 What does this code do?

-    for i in range(10):
+    for i in [2, 4, 6, 8]:
         print(i)

-Clue: To find out what the expression `range(10)` evaluates to, open a Python interpreter and then type that expression in by itself.
-The output you see is a Python `list`, something we cover in the next chapter.

 ### Solution

-This code prints the numbers 0 through 9, one per line.
+This code prints the even numbers 2 through 8, one per line.

+### Bonus Detail

+Python has a built-in function called `range` that can automatically generate a range of numbers like [2, 4, 6, 8].
+For example, `range(1,10)` is a sequence of the numbers 1 through 9 (a common but sometimes confusing thing in programming is for the "end" number not to be included in a sequence.)

+Can you make a `range` equivalent to [2, 4, 6, 8]?
+To get some clues, you can open an interactive Python Interpreter and type `help(range)`.
+The useful details are near the top.
+Press 'q' to exit the help viewer when you're done.

 # Variables

 You can use variables to manipulate values inside code.
 What does this code do?

     total = 0
-    for i in range(10):
+    for i in [1, 3, 7]:
         total = total + i
     print(total)

 ### Solution

-This code prints 45 - the sum of the numbers 0 through 9.
+This code prints 11 - the sum of the numbers 1, 3 and 7.

 ### Bonus Detail

 Python actually has a built-in function called `sum` that sums a sequence of values automatically, you don't need the `for` loop.
 You can get the same result with this:

-    print(sum(range(10)))
+    print(sum([1,3,7]))

+Can you make a one line Python statement that uses both `sum` and `range` to print the sum of the numbers 1 through 10?

 # Functions